peteroupc/peteroupc.github.io/graphics.md

 To improve support for MIDI (Musical Instrument Digital Interface) music playback in open-source and other applications, I challenge the community to write the following items, all of which must be released to the public domain or under the Unlicense.

-- A cross-platform open-source library for _software_ synthesis (translation into digitized sound such as PCM) of MIDI data stored in standard MIDI files (SMF, .mid), using instrument sound banks in SoundFont 2 (.sf2), Downloadable Sounds (.dls), and in OPL2, OPL3, and other FM synthesis sound banks, and possibly also in Timidity++/UltraSound patch format (.cfg, .pat).
+- A cross-platform open-source library for _software_ synthesis (translation into digitized sound such as PCM) of MIDI data stored in standard MIDI files (SMF, .mid), using instrument sound banks (synthesizer banks) in SoundFont 2 (.sf2), Downloadable Sounds (.dls), and in OPL2, OPL3, and other FM synthesis sound banks, and possibly also in Timidity++/UltraSound patch format (.cfg, .pat).
 (Similar to _Fluidsynth_, but in the public domain or under the Unlicense.
 Instrument sound banks are files that describe how to render MIDI instruments as sound.
 In addition, the source code in the nonpublic-domain _foo\_midi_, _libADLMIDI_, _libOPNMIDI_, and _OPL3BankEditor_ may be useful here, but review their licenses first.)
     - The library should support popular loop-point conventions found in MIDI files.
     - The library should support seeking of MIDI files such that a pause and resume function can be offered by a media player.
 - An instrument sound bank for wavetable synthesis of all instruments and drum noises in the General MIDI System level 1 specification.
     - Instruments should correspond as closely as possible to those in that specification, but should be small in file size or be algorithmically generated.
     - Instruments can be generated using the public-domain single-cycle wave forms found in the AdventureKid Wave Form collection, found at: [**AKWF-FREE**](https://github.com/KristofferKarlAxelEkstrand/AKWF-FREE).
     - The samples for each instrument are preferably generated by an algorithm, such as one that renders the instrument's tone in the frequency domain.
 An example of this is found in [**`com.sun.media.sound.EmergencySoundbank`**](https://github.com/apple/openjdk/blob/xcodejdk14-release/src/java.desktop/share/classes/com/sun/media/sound/EmergencySoundbank.java), which however is licensed under the GNU General Public License version 2 rather than public domain.
-    - The instrument sound bank should be in either SoundFont 2 (.sf2) or Downloadable Sounds (.dls) format. [^8]
+    - The instrument sound bank should be in either SoundFont 2 (.sf2) or Downloadable Sounds (.dls) format. [^10]
     - The volume of all instruments in the sound bank should be normalized; some instruments should not sound louder than others.
 - An instrument sound bank for FM synthesis of all instruments and drum noises in the General MIDI System level 1 specification.
 Instruments should correspond as closely as possible to those in that specification.